 - People might live on other planets one day.
 Imagine that!

 - You can’t imagine how boring the party was!

 - David couldn’t imagine loving anyone else the way he loved his wife.

 Imagine my surprise

-Ex: I’d naively imagined that cooking a 5-course meal would be easy.
+- Peter naively imagined that preparing a five-course meal would be easy.